snaardvark/cs290/assignment1/bio.md

 administration purposes and did some light modifications to perl scripts I had inherited, but my next real experience with programming didn't come until I started CS161 at OSU in the fall of 2014.

+My favorite assignment in the OSU CS program so far has been the first big assignment in CS162, which I took Winter 2015.
+That assignment was to implement Conway's Game of Life.
+This theme was particularly interesting to me because a fictional version of a much more advanced cellular automaton is a big feature in one of my favorite science fiction books, "Permutation City" by Greg Egan.
+I highly recommend it as a good read.
+Prompted by the book, I had already done a little bit of research into these topics and some of the theory behind cellular automata, including Stephan Wolfram's research.
+I'm not sure, but based on the class discussions in Canvas, it seems that I made some choices for program design that may have been unique in the class.
+I am not aware of anybody else, for instance, that used the wrap-around "toroidal" grid geometry.
+After reading about that design, it just seemed to me it would be simpler to implement than tracking object progress beyond the display.
+Some simple mode calculations made it easy to figure out coordinates for adjoining cells, even when they were way on the other side of the screen.